huangyang-666/CAASR/README.md

-# CAASR: A Real-World Animation Super-Resolution Benchmark with Color Degradation and Multi-Scale Multi-Frequency Alignment
+# CAASR: A Real-World Animation Super-Resolution Benchmark with Color Degradation and Multi-Scale Multi-Frequency Alignment (TIP 2025)
 CAASR:
 CAASR is a benchmark designed to advance the frontier of animation super-resolution.
 It features a high-quality dataset and a dedicated training pipeline for both 2D and 3D animated content, emphasizing color degradation, frequency alignment, and scale adaptability.